pair-lab/pair-lab.github.io/content/publication/icml_2023_4/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: Fortieth International Conference on Machine Learning
+publication: The Fortieth International Conference on Machine Learning (ICML 2023)
-publication_short: ICML 2023
+# publication_short: ICML 2023

 abstract: "This paper introduces a distributed, GPU-centric experience replay system, GEAR, designed to perform scalable reinforcement learning (RL) with large sequence models (such as transformers).
 With such models, existing systems such as Reverb face considerable bottlenecks in memory, computation, and communication.
 GEAR, however, optimizes memory efficiency by enabling the memory resources on GPU servers (including host memory and device memory) to manage trajectory data.
 Furthermore, it facilitates decentralized GPU devices to expedite various trajectory selection strategies, circumventing computational bottlenecks.
 GEAR is equipped with GPU kernels capable of collecting trajectories using zero-copy access to host memory, along with remote-directed-memory access over InfiniBand, improving communication efficiency.
 Cluster experiments have shown that GEAR can achieve performance levels up to 6× greater than Reverb when training state-of-the-art large RL models.
 GEAR is open-sourced at https://github.com/bigrl-team/gear."

 # Summary.
 An optional shortened abstract.
 # summary: In this study, we further examine the theoretical convergence rate and sample complexity of such regret minimization-based double oracle methods, utilizing a unified framework called RegretMinimizing Double Oracle.